 Double-sided or single sided cards?

 You have to decide which is going to be more useful.
-If you have single-sided cards and you want words and images, you’ll have double the number of cards, double the weight, and need more storage space.
-If you use double-sided cards, you won’t be able to play some games, like Pairs, Old Maid, or guessing games requiring a blank backside.
-Large cards that I use for big groups of kids are usually double-sided, just for convenience.
+If you have single-sided cards and you want word and image cards, you’ll have double the number of cards, double the weight, and need more storage space.
+If you use double-sided cards (image on the front and word on the back), you won’t be able to play some games, like Pairs, Old Maid, or guessing games requiring a blank backside.
+Large cards that I use for big groups are usually double-sided, just for convenience.
 Because I like to divide kids up into groups and play a variety of games, I create small single-sided cards, some no bigger than a business card.

 Creating multiple sets of cards is a lot of work, but you’ll REALLY appreciate the flexibility it gives you in class.
-I always have 4-5 sets of flash cards, piled in baskets, ready for any number of activities.
+I always have 4-5 sets of each flash card set (like ABCs, numbers, colors, and CVC words) piled in baskets and ready for any number of activities.

 Punch holes in small flash cards and bundle them with metal rings.
 Rubber bands will rot.
 And, above all, laminate your cards!
 Kids bite, fold, and spill on them.
 The last thing you want to do is have to remake cards every year.

 Matching is the most fundamental activity you can do with cards.
 This type of activity is most recognizable as flipping through vocabulary decks as you try to associate a word with a picture or translation.

 Ordering and sorting are basic activities teachers most often do with cards.
 Ordering can be with an established order, such as the ABCs and numbers, or a directed ordering, like sorting according to the same letter, color, pattern, size, etc.

 Discovery, or guessing, is the premise of many games you can play with flash cards.
 The more you can keep kids guessing, the better you will keep their attention.
 If you play with a sense of fun, children will WANT to remember vocabulary to keep the game going.